XOR-LIFE/node-production/README.md

 10. `X-Forwarded-For $proxy_add_x_forwarded_for` - A list containing the IP addresses of every server the client has been proxied through.

+11. `X-Forwarded-Proto $scheme` - When used inside HTTPS server block, each HTTP response from the proxied server will be rewritten to HTTPS.

-11. `X-Forwarded-Host $host` - Defines the original host requested by the client.
+12. `X-Forwarded-Host $host` - Defines the original host requested by the client.

-12. `X-Forwarded-Port $server_port` - Defines the original port requested by the client.
+13. `X-Forwarded-Port $server_port` - Defines the original port requested by the client.

+14. `proxy_cache_bypass $http_upgrade` - Sets conditions under which the response will not be taken from a cache.

 **Second Server Block:**